yashbonde/igym/README.md

 # internet-gym

 Gym for your AI to connect with the internet and play around.
 This framework is written with language models in mind as the actions are described in natural language and agent has to understand that in order to get to target.
-Read [how](#how) below.
+Read [usage](#usage) and [what](#what) below.

 ## Installation